PIT1A-ESD-B | 1 mil Black XC ESD Conductive Polyimide (Kapton) Tape with Acrylic Adhesive

 - 1 mil polyimide film

-LLINQTAPE PIT1A-ESD-Black Series is a high-temperature resistant polyimide tape with Electro Static Discharge designed for both permanent and temporary bonding in many high temperature applications.
-This tape has the same mechanical properties as our standard PIT1A-Series products, but is black and has a 1µm conductive polymer that provides Electro Static Discharge and makes the tape anti-static.
+LLINQTAPE PIT1A-ESD-Black Series is a high-temperature resistant, antistatic treated polyimide tape with electro-static discharge mounted with an acrylic adhesive.
+It is designed for both permanent and temporary bonding in many high-temperature applications.
+This tape has the same mechanical properties as our standard PIT1A-Series products but is black and has a 1µm conductive polymer that provides electro-static discharge and makes the tape anti-static.

 We are moving on to discontinue this SKU and move on to a solution with a release liner.
 The price is almost the same.
 This will ensure better protection of the adhesive from pressure and from drying under nonstandard storage conditions.